Our Board

 Suicide Prevention Australia is governed by a Board of Directors in accordance with our Constitution.
 The Board is supported by Suicide Prevention Australia Management, Suicide Prevention Australia Members and people with lived experience of suicide.
 Suicide Prevention Australia Board committees include the Governance Committee and the Audit and Risk Committee.

 In addition to supporting the effective governance of Suicide Prevention Australia, directors, members and people with lived experience of suicide help to guide our work as members of Suicide Prevention Australia program advisory committees and the Reconciliation Action Plan Working Group.
 Members of our Board, governance and program committees are passionate advocates for suicide prevention in Australia and bring a wealth of insights and lived experience to their role.
 We’re grateful for their guidance and input.
-See below for further detail on our governance structure and committees.

 OUR BOARD